Japan Series

 The home team for games 1, 2 and eventually 6 and 7, alternates between the two leagues with the Pacific League having the advantage on the years ending with an odd number and the Central League on the years ending with an even number.
 Designated hitters are used if the team from the Pacific League hosts the game.
 There is a 40-man postseason roster limit, and the rule on drawn games is changed to 12 innings, since 2018.
 If the series is tied after the seventh game, a Game 8 will be held with the same team hosting Games 6 and 7 hosting this game.
-Only once a Game 8 has been played in Japan Series history, where the Seibu Lions defeated the Hiroshima Toyo Carp in 1986.
+Only once has a Game 8 been played in Japan Series history, where the Seibu Lions defeated the Hiroshima Toyo Carp in 1986.
 In the event that Game 8 does not decide the series, the next game would be played at the stadium that hosted Games 3 through 5 after a day of rest, and games will continue until one team wins four games.

+Every current team in the NPB has won the Japan Series at least once.
 The team with the most championships is the Yomiuri Giants, who have won the Japan Series twenty-two times.
 In 2004, the Pacific League instituted a three-team stepladder playoff format to determine the league champion, while the Central League champion had a long wait before the Japan Series.
 During this time, the Pacific League won four consecutive Series from 2003 to 2006.
 Starting with the 2007 postseason, both leagues adopted the Climax Series to determine their champions.
 The Climax Series involves the top three finishers in each league, though the format gives a significant advantage to the team with the best record in each league.

 On November 6, 2010, the Chunichi Dragons and Chiba Lotte Marines played the longest game in Japan Series history.
 It lasted fifteen innings and resulted in a 2–2 draw, with the game lasting 5 hours and 43 minutes.
-Only Game 2 of the 2022 Japan Series on October 23, 2022 came close, with the Orix Buffaloes and Tokyo Yakult Swallows playing to a 3-3 draw after 12 innings, lasting 5 hours and 3 minutes.
+Only Game 2 of the 2022 Japan Series on October 23, 2022, came close, with the Orix Buffaloes and Tokyo Yakult Swallows playing to a 3–3 draw after 12 innings, lasting 5 hours and 3 minutes.

 Even though the Central League is historically more victorious, in recent years, the Pacific League has been catching up in titles.
-Currently, Pacific League has 37 Japan Series victories, while Central League has 36.
-Between 2013 and 2020, Pacific League won the Japan Series 8 times in a row.
-Six of them were by the Fukuoka SoftBank Hawks, and one each by the Hokkaido Nippon-Ham Fighters and Tohoku Rakuten Golden Eagles.
+Currently, the Central League has 38 titles, while the Pacific League has 37 titles.
+The Pacific League won eight consecutive Japan Series championships from 2013 to 2020, with six by the Fukuoka SoftBank Hawks, and one each by the Hokkaido Nippon-Ham Fighters and Tohoku Rakuten Golden Eagles.
 The streak was broken in 2021, with the Tokyo Yakult Swallows beating the Orix Buffaloes.